 About Clarence House

-Clarence House has been the London residence of several members of the British royal family for 200 years, and is now the home of the Prince of Wales and Duchess of Cornwall.
+Clarence House has been the London residence of several members of the British royal family for 200 years, and is now the home of King Charles and Queen Camilla.

 Clarence House history

 Built from 1825 to 1827 next to St James’s Palace, Clarence House’s prime location made it the ideal residence for members of the royal family.
 The first member of the monarchy to live there was King William IV who commissioned it while Duke of Clarence, thus giving it its name.
 His sister Princess Augusta Sophia resided there after him, followed by Queen Victoria‘s mother from 1840 to 1866.

 Following, two of Victoria’s sons lived at Clarence at different times.
 The first was her second son Prince Alfred, who resided there until his death in 1900, followed by his younger brother Arthur until 1942.
 While Arthur lived there, Clarence House held the library of the School of Oriental and African Studies until in 1939 London’s universities were evacuated in the wake of the Blitz, when it was moved to Cambridge.

 During World War Two it became the headquarters of the Red Cross and St John Ambulance Brigade following Prince Arthur’s death in 1942, before in 1947 the newlywed Princess Elizabeth and Prince Philip moved to Clarence, where Princess Anne was born in 1950.